matthewabrams/Movies-Data-Analysis/README.md

 Here is the structure of the repository:

 ```
-Original Data       # Folder contains all the the original datasets.
+Data                # Folder contains all the the original and prepared datasets.
-Prepared Data       # Folder contains all the datasets that were modified through data cleaning.
 Project Management  # Folder contains the documentation of guidelines related to the project.
 Scripts             # Folder contains scripts: data wrangling/data consistency, exploratory data analysis, regression/cluster/time-series/geospatial analysis.